sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 ## 1. Create VPN Gateways in the vHubs

-Note that VPN creation can take some time:
+Note: VPN creation can take some time:

 ```bash
 # Create VPN gateways